Total Hip or Total Knee Replacement

 One Day After Surgery

 If you had a total knee replacement, Dr Leone and his team will also give you specific instructions including to place a rolled sheet under your lower leg just above you heel when in bed, to encourage full extension of your knee and exercises to improve flexion and strengthen your muscles.
-You will also be encouraged to continue to use the special cold water sleeve with in bed or sitting to decrease pain and swelling.
+You will also be encouraged to continue to use the special cold water sleeve in bed or sitting to decrease pain and swelling.

 You will receive physical therapy and occupational therapy, practicing standing, sitting, walking, getting in and out of bed, going up and down steps and even getting into and out of a car.
 You will be taught specific exercises to strengthen your leg and improve motion.